Refugee and migrant children in Europe and Central Asia by country

 Gender and age breakdown of accompanied and unaccompanied and separated children by country of arrival

-Source: Hellenic Police, EKKA, Italian Ministry of Interior and Ministry of Labour and Social Policy, Bulgarian State Agency for Refugees, Bulgarian Helsinki Committee, Spanish Ministry of Interior
+* Source: Hellenic Police, EKKA, Bulgarian State Agency for Refugees, Italian Ministry of Interior

-The majority of UASC who arrived to Italy, Greece and Bulgaria between January and December 2017 were boys between 15 and 17 years old (93% overall).
+The majority of UASC who arrived in Italy, Greece and Bulgaria between January and December 2018 were boys between 15 and 17 years old (91% overall).

 Source: Hellenic Police, EKKA, Bulgarian State Agency for Refugees

-- An estimated 21,000 children were present in Greece as of 31 December 2017.
-Of them, 53% are in urban areas (apartments, hotels, shelters for UASC, etc.); 29% are in accommodation sites and 1% are in safe zones for UASC.
-A further 12% are in Reception and Identification Centres.
+- An estimated 27,000 children were present in Greece as of 31 December 2018, an increase from 21,000 in December 2017.
+Of these, 57% live in urban areas (apartments, hotels, shelters for UASC, self-settled, etc.); 29% live in accommodation sites or reception centres and 1% live in safe zones for unaccompanied children9.
+A further 13% are in Reception and Identification Centres on the islands, a situation comparable to that of December 2017.

 Asylum applications and decisions

-Greece also had the highest number of first-time applicants relative to the population.
+Greece remains the country with the highest number of first-time applicants relative to the population.

 Decisions on child asylum applications